hfcs/aaatimer/README.md

 * ESPAsyncTCP (https://github.com/me-no-dev/ESPAsyncTCP)

 ## Building
-* Open src/src.ino from Arduino IDE
+* Open src/src.ino from Arduino IDE.
 * Change `lib_extra_dirs` in `platformio.ini` to match your build host.
   * Only tested on Mac, it works fine on my machine ;)